kirasystems/edl/README.md

 ## Introduction

-This library demonstrates how one can pull a schema from an SQL database using the INFORMATION_SCHEMA standard and use it to do compile time query synthesis and error checking.
+This library demonstrates how one can pull a schema from an SQL database using the information_schema standard and use it to do compile time query synthesis and error checking.
 At this time it is a proof of concept and subject to change.

-Most popular SQL databases support INFORMATION_SCHEMA tables.
+Most popular SQL databases support information_schema tables.
 However, support varies.
 For example, the H2 database does not support several common tables and instead defines it's own non-standard information_schema.constraints table.
 This library was designed to work with PostgreSQL.